 FREQUENCY ELECTRONICS, INC. THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE DIRECTOR NOMINEES IN PROPOSAL 1, AND "FOR" PROPOSALS 2, 3 AND 4.
-All All Except nominee(s), mark "For All Expert number(s) of the nominee(s) of the n Except" a nd write the Election of four (4) directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been elected and qualified.
+Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) or Election of four (4) directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been elected and qualified.
 NOMINEES: 01) Jonathan Brolin 02) Lance Lord 03) Russell Sarachek 04) Richard Schwartz For Against Abstain 2.
-Ratification of the appointment of Grant Thornton LLP as the independent registered public accounting firm for the fiscal year ending April 30, 2025.
-3. Approval of the non-binding advisory vote on the compensation of the Company's Named Executive Officers.
+Ratification of the appointment of Grant Thornton LLP as the independent registered public accounts and the contract of the appointment of Grant Thornton LLP as the independent registered public accounts and the contract of the appointment of Grant Thornton LLP as the independent registered public accounts and the contract of the appointment of Grant Thornton LLP as the independent registered public accounts and the contract of the contrac ounting fir m for the fiscal year ar ending Apr 1 30, 2025.
+3. Approval of the non-binding advisory vote on the compensation of the Company's Named Execu tive Offic ers.
 4. Approval of the Frequency Electronics, Inc. Stock Award Plan.
 These Proposals are described in the Proxy Statement dated August 28, 2024.
-The Board of E return it in the enclosed postpaid envelope.
-Directors s requests that yo ou fill in, dat e and sign the Proxy and PLEASE MARK, SIGN, DATE AND RETURN THE PROXY CARD PROMPTLY, US SING T HE ENCLOSE D ENVELO PPE.
-The undersigned acknowledges receipt of the Notice of Annual Meeting of Stockholders and Annual Report on Form 10-K for the fiscal year ended April 30, 2024. the Pro xy Statement, ea ch dated Au gust 28, 2024, and the Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, ado owners should each sign personally.
+The Board of Directors req postpaid envelope. uests that you fill in, date and d sign the Pro xy and return it in the enclosed PLEASE MARK, SIGN, DATE AND RETURN THE PROXY CARD PROMPTLY, USING THE B NCLOSE ED ENVELOPE.
+The undersigned acknowledges receipt of the Notice of Annual Meeting of Stockholders and the Proxy S 10-K for the fiscal year ended April 30, 2024. tatement, e each dated August 28, 2024, and the Annual Report on Form Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, sign personally.
 All holders must sign.
-If a corporation or partnership, officer.
-Signature [PLEASE SIGN WITHIN BOX] D ate Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full corporate or part such.
+Joint owners should each C' TOUR LOR GLOV HUTTIN POW Signature [PLEASE SIGN WITHIN BOX] ate Signature (Joint Owners) Date